 Once you do, the revolution begins.

-Progressive politics and the politics of Madonna are the subject of “Guy Penn & the Gospel According to Madge” by Damon Wallace.
+Progressive politics and the politics of Madonna are the subject of “Guy Penn & the Gospel According to Madonna” by Damon Wallace.